Things To Do In Dubai

 17. The House of Sheikh Saeed Al Maktoum

-Today the historic residence is transformed into a museum housing iconic old photographs, coins, stamps, and documents that preserve the short but great history of the country.
+Today, the historic residence is transformed into a museum housing iconic old photographs, coins, stamps, and documents that preserve the country’s short but remarkable history.
 The photography exhibition narrates the art of pearl diving, historical moments, and the first school and hospital in the country.

 Another exciting thing to explore about the household of his highness is the house’s architecture.
 The structure is made of coral stones and mud, like every building in the area in those days.
 The typical Arabian courtyard with small rooms and wind towers has a unique charm.
 The house is next to Creek and offers a great view from its top floors.